payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/customer-journey-payu-hosted-checkout-with-lrs-integration.md

 The typical customer journey for PayU Hosted Checkout with LRS involves:

 1. Customer selects products/services on the merchant website and proceeds to checkout
-2. Merchant prepares the payment request including the LRS parameters:
+2. Merchant prepares the payment request including the **LRS Service Type**

-* `lrs_service_type`
-* `lrs_mandatory_limit_declaration`
-* `lrs_tnc`
-* `lrs_tcs_declaration_under_limit` (optional)

-1. Merchant initiates the API call to PayU with these parameters.
+3. Merchant initiates the API call to PayU with these parameters.
-2. Customer is redirected to the PayU Hosted Checkout page where they begin the payment process.
+4. Customer is redirected to the PayU Hosted Checkout page where they begin the payment process.
-3. Customer provides the LRS details and does the declaration:
+5. Customer provides the LRS details and does the declaration:

    * Fills their personal details (name, PAN, DOB, etc.)
    * Selects the **Individual Buyer** or **Buying for Business**.
    * Selects the **LRS Declaration** check box (at the bottom of the page) to acknowledge the LRS declaration.
 This check box label from the `lrs_mandatory_limit_declaration` or` lrs_tnc` parameter value.

    <Image align="center" src="https://files.readme.io/df74b10d4fb401c9658c26ff593905ee625cc2bde4720d127293d8786ec9a74c-cb-lrs-payu-hosted-amt-declaration.png" />
-4. Customer provides the tax details and tax limit declaration for LRS:
+6. Customer provides the tax details and tax limit declaration for LRS:

    * Shows TCS (Tax Collected at Source) options
    * Selects the **Tax Declaration** check box at the bottom of the page to acknowledge the LRS tax declaration.
 This check box label is from the `lrs_tcs_declaration_under_limit` parameter value.

    <Image align="center" src="https://files.readme.io/db14893cec45b3b796b2a6932703001c95b2caec1a63f4889485a8553bc79e8c-cb-lrs-payu-hosted-tax-declaration.png" />
-5. The rest of workflow involves the collecting payment details.
+7. The rest of workflow involves the collecting payment details.
 For more information, refer to[ PayU Hosted Checkout > Customer Journey](doc:prebuilt-checkout-payu-hosted#customer-journey).